IvannKurchenko/blog-telemetry/blog/1_OPENTELEMETRY.md

 Next - Kamon + Lightbend

 Pros:
-- Open standard with wide support among free and commercial monitoring solutions;
+- Open, vendor-agnostic standard with wide support among free and commercial monitoring solutions;
+  It is worth to highlight, that OpenTelemetry is not just library designed for JVM.
+It's whole standard including, but not limited to, multiple language instrumentation, standard protocol for metrics, spans, tracing, logging data and variety of exporters for free and commercial backends.
+- Easy to plug automatic telemetry.
+  This is a huge benefit.
+With just couple environment variables and java agent you can start sending telemetry data to almost any monitoring you need,

 Cons:
 - Not that much natively supported Scala libraries;